Commercial Architectural Design Services Across All 50 States

 Commercial Building Types We Design

-The traditional design-bid-build method separates architectural design from construction, creating gaps in communication and accountability.
-Design-build consolidates both services under a single contract, giving the owner one point of contact and one team working toward the same goals.
+The traditional design-bid-build method separates architectural design from construction, creating gaps in communication, coordination, and accountability.
+Design-build consolidates both services under a single contract, giving the owner one point of contact, one schedule, and one budget — with the architect and contractor working as a single team from day one.

 According to the Design-Build Institute of America (DBIA), design-build projects are delivered 33% faster than traditional design-bid-build and experience 6% lower cost growth.
-TCG's integrated model means our architects are designing with real-time input from our preconstruction estimators and project managers — resulting in designs that are buildable, on-budget, and optimized for your schedule.
+For TCG clients, the integrated model also unlocks early preconstruction insight on cost, constructability, and lead times — which dramatically reduces change orders during construction.

-For owners who already have an architect, TCG also provides general contracting, construction management, and owner's representative services.
-Our equipment procurement capabilities also streamline the specification-to-installation process for major building systems.
+For owners who already have an architect, TCG also provides standalone general contracting, construction management, and owner’s representative services.

 Architectural Design Case Studies